asift91/Manual_Migration/option1.md

         # 172.31.X.X is the Virtual Machine Scale Set Instance private IP.
         ```
-    -   Login to Scale Set VM instance and execute the following sequence of steps.
+    -   Login to Scale Set Virtual Machine instance and execute the following sequence of steps.

     -   A backup directory is extracted as storage/ at /home/azureadmin.
         -   This storage directory contains moodle, moodledata and configuration directory along with database backup file.
 These will be copied to desired locations.